tzzcl/PSOL/README.md

 Line 229-231: Environment variables.

-Line 264-268: Root fold for validation image files and annotation files.
+Line 264-268: Root folder for validation image files and annotation files.

 Then you can run: